 But back to my beloved advocates.
 The dearhearts.
 The folks who walk into the wildfires.
-Circumstances forced me to stop doing the kind of work that brought me together with these human fire poppies on a daily basis.
-Whether advocating for people impacted by addiction, domestic violence, homelessness, sexual assault, or public health disasters these are the people who step in and guide singed survivors to the resources that will support them in recovering from their particular personal crisis.
+Circumstances forced me to stop doing the kind of work that brought me together with these human fire poppies daily.
+Whether advocating for people impacted by addiction, domestic violence, homelessness, sexual assault, or public health disasters these are the people who step in and guide signed survivors to the resources that will support them in recovering from their particular personal crisis.
 Typically, these unsung heroes fly below the radar where they can be seriously overworked and undervalued.

 Through an odd series of circumstances, I developed a close friendship with a younger advocate.
 Smart and committed, she eventually pulled together a team to form a non-profit called Self Care for Advocates where “we advocate for advocates.”
 (I say “we” because I am honored to serve on the Board.)